There are some foods which evoke a perfect summer's day, and a Classic English Eton Mess is one of them.

 - Place the cream mixture into an 18 cm (7") trifle or glass serving dish.
 Top with the strawberry pieces.
 Chill for 30 minutes in the refrigerator the sprinkle with the icing (confectioners) sugar before serving.

 - Alternately serve in individual sized dessert bowls or glasses.
-There is little need to serve anything else alongside; it is delicious as it is.
+There is little need for anything else alongside; it is delicious as it is.

 - Eat Eton Mess on the day it is made as if stored the meringues start to soften very quickly.